Anonym0usWork1221/Free-Proxies/README.md

 Updates
 -----------
-    These Proxy lists update hourly
+    These Proxy lists update Daily

 ## Filters
     1. None of these given proxies are bad proxies.